Are you ready for CHANGE?

 change, and are prepared to take on what is offered, whilst there are no

-guarantees of course, very often the goals of therapy that have been
+guarantees of course, very often the goals of therapy or specific focused coaching that have been

-identified with your counsellor at the outset can be worked on extremely
+identified at the outset can be worked on extremely

 positively, with noticeable improvements in a short time.
 Even simply

-The counselling journey should mostly be a helpful, positive, and
+The journey to wellness should mostly be a helpful, positive, and

 supportive experience that will help you see your issues in a different way,